1942 Alabama House of Representatives election

 The 1942 Alabama House of Representatives election took place on Tuesday, November 3, 1942, to elect 106 representatives to serve four-year terms in the Alabama House of Representatives.
-The result was a near-electoral wipeout, as 105 of 106 candidates elected were members of the Democratic Party, with one Republican (Frank Minis Johnson) elected.
+105 of 106 candidates elected were members of the Democratic Party, with one Republican (Frank Minis Johnson) elected.
 The election used nearly the same seat apportionment first established by the Alabama Constitution of 1901.

 As the Democratic Party was dominant in the state, state legislative seats were generally decided at the Democratic primary election.
 The first round of the Democratic primary was held on May 7 with runoff elections on June 4.
 On November 16, 1942, representative George O. Miller of Sumter County was unanimously elected Speaker of the House.

 The election took place concurrently with elections for U.S. Senate, U.S. House, governor, state senate, and numerous other state and local offices.

 General election results

 Party gains

 Source for 1938 election winners: Alabama Official and Statistical Register, 1939.